nicm42/100-days-of-code-v2/coding challenge.md

 **4th June 2020**
 I continued with the Jest testing video, with the integration part.
 I just need to finish it with the user testing and then try some testing for myself.
 I realised I didn't get an email about yesterday's Scrimba JS challenge.
 So then I did yesterday's and it took me a while to get my head around how to do it, but I got there in the end.
 Today's I wasn't sure about until I remembered I'd done it in FreeCodeCamp.

+**8th June 2020**
+I've spent the past couple of days on JavaScript unit (and integeration and user testing).
+Starting with the easiest one, unit testing, I took some 8kyu (and a 7kyu) kata in codewars and put in a project to do the testing myself.
+I'm glad I choe easy katas because the testing took me a while.
+But I am getting the hang of it now.
+So next I need to find some harder katas where I can split things into multiple functions and do more testing.